The History of The New York Academy of Sciences Anthropology Section

 Membership in the Section consists of joining the Anthropology Section e-list, which is circulated at each Distinguished Lecture.
 Click here to join the e-list.

 Today, a volunteer advisory board of New York area anthropologists plans each year’s events: lecture series, workshops and conferences.
-These focus on contemporary issues and debates about humans and the societies in which they live.
+These events focus on contemporary issues and debates about humans and the societies in which they live.

 Distinguished Lecturer Series Consortium